 - Collisions with other motor vehicles.
 The number one “harmful event” in 2016 Arizona motorcycle accidents was “collision with motor vehicle in transport,” with 1,783 such crashes.
 Other drivers may not see motorcycles on the roadway, resulting in a high risk of collisions.

 - Left-hand turn accidents.
 One of the most common motorcycle crash types is left-hand turn collisions at intersections.
 Vehicles making left-hand turns might not watch carefully enough for oncoming motorcyclists, misjudging speed or distance.
 A driver turning on top of a motorcycle rider could result in a serious T-bone or head-on collision.

 - Collision with fixed object.
 Motorcyclists may collide with fixed objects such as guardrails or buildings if the roadway leads to loss of motorcycle control.
 Loose gravel or a pothole could result in losing control or colliding with fixed objects in the roadway.

-Our firm can hire investigators to look into your motorcycle accident.
+Our firm can hire investigators to look into your motorcycle accident case.
 An investigation could determine the primary cause of the accident, contributing factors, the manner of the collision, the parties involved, and many other facts.
 Our firm will then work hard to secure you compensation from the at-fault party.
 We’ll build a strong case, represent you during settlement or judgment negotiations, and more.